-- Implement the actions within the Independent Review of the Skills Delivery Landscape ensuring an agile response to ensure the food and drink industry's skills needs are met and are funded appropriately.
+- Implement the actions within the Independent Review of the Skills Delivery Landscape ensuring an agile response to ensure the food and drink industry has appropriate funding to give businesses the flexibility to meet their skills needs.
 The employer's voice will be vital to make sure the future skills system matches the reality of a changing labour market and business need. - Work with Westminster on the creation of the Growth and Skills Levy, allowing for shorter, modular training that can work across the UK nations to enable food and drink manufacturers to invest Levy funds in training that can address skills needs and improve productivity growth.
-Apprenticeships and vocational training must be regarded equally as Further and Higher education and be funded to reflect this. - Longer-term collaboration with the other UK nations on the creation of a less complex, fit-for purpose UK-wide skills system that will allow food and drink manufacturers to give their employees the training support they need no matter where they are located. - Ensuring public sector support prioritises investment in process efficiency rather than an increase in headcount.
+Apprenticeships and vocational training must be regarded equally as Further and Higher education and be funded to reflect this. - Longer-term collaboration with the other UK nations on the creation of a less complex, fit-for purpose UK-wide skills system that will allow food and drink manufacturers to give their employees the training support they need - no matter where they are located. - Ensuring public sector support prioritises investment in process efficiency rather than an increase in headcount.
 This will help deliver an increase in productivity and higher paid jobs.

-OBJECTIVE THREE: NOURISHING AND INNOVATIVE

-Innovation for healthier diets
+OBJECTIVE THREE: NOURISHING AND INNOVATIVE Innovation for healthier diets